BiomedSciAI/DPM360/lightsaber/docs/user_guide.md

 For scikit-learn, a simplified model training and hyper-parameter tuning framework is exposed via `ligthsaber`.

 It is provided by `lightsaber.trainers.sk_trainer`.

 The three important functions are as follows:

-`SKModel`: A wrapper that connects eng backends to standard scikit-learn compatible mdoels.
+`SKModel`: A wrapper that connects eng backends to standard scikit-learn compatible models.
-It accepts the following paramters:
+It accepts the following parameters:

 ```
 Parameters